cmgmyr/cmgmyr.github.io/_posts/2014-08-19-debugging-uncaught-error-injectormodulerr-in-angularjs.md

 categories:
   - Angular
 ---
-In a current AngularJS project at work I came across the following error after merging some changes from a teammate.
+In a current AngularJS project at work I came across the following error after merging some changes from a teammate.<!--more-->

 <div class="hl-container">
   <div class="hl-main">